• 10.00am - 5.30pm

 Reformer

-In favour of army reforms, Wolseley gathered together a group of able officers known as the 'Wolseley ring' that included Redvers Buller, Evelyn Wood, Henry Brackenbury and George Colley, among others.
-They accompanied Wolseley on campaign and supported his reforms.
+In favour of Army reforms, Wolseley gathered together a group of able officers known as the 'Wolseley ring' that included Redvers Buller, Evelyn Wood, Henry Brackenbury and George Colley, among others.
+They accompanied Wolseley on campaign and supported his recommendations.
 But his reliance on these rising stars of the British Army bred resentment among those excluded.

-Wolseley also wrote a number of books, including 'The Soldier's Pocket Book' in 1869, the forerunner of field service regulations.
+Wolseley also wrote a number of books, including 'The Soldier's Pocket Book' (first published in 1869), the forerunner of field service regulations.

 South Africa